popey/snappy-docs/build-snaps/get-started-snapcraft.md

 snapcraft, version 2.39
 ```

-In a later step we will further confirm snapcraft capable of building spans on this environment.
+In a later step we will further confirm snapcraft capable of building snaps on this environment.

 ## Setup LXD